Estella

 Hinweis

-Public bathrooms and drinking fountain at entrance to Estella, just past the first albergue.
+Public bathrooms and a drinking fountain are at the entrance to Estella, just past the first albergue.

 Feiertage

-Thursday is market day in Estella, just as it was 900 years ago.
-Be sure to stop by the Plaza de los Fueros (opposite the Iglesia de San Juan) for a fresh selection of just about everything in season across Spain.
+Thursday is market day — as it has been for 900 years.
+The Plaza de los Fueros (opposite the Iglesia de San Juan) fills with stalls selling fresh produce from across the region.

 Geschichte